Whitechapel Gallery and local locations, Free Entry

 Elsewhere, artist Jaspar Joseph-Lester and writer Simon King will lead a semi-fictionalised walk from Walkative, which looks for elements of Los Angeles in the East End.
 Walkative is a research project that explores how walking can trigger processes of making, thinking and researching.

-Iwona Blazwick, Whitechapel Gallery Director, said: “Demand for accessible, night-time arts and culture in London is ever-increasing.
+Iwona Blazwick, former Whitechapel Gallery Director, said: “Demand for accessible, night-time arts and culture in London is ever-increasing.
 Last year, we participated in the momentous Art Night, and we were truly inspired.
 So we’re hugely excited to be launching a new, free, late-night arts festival for the East End.
 A celebration of London’s creativity and resilient contemporary art scene, it will be a coming-together of practitioners, new spaces and audiences.
 Come and join us.”

 Notes to Editors